keravanhurja/keravanhurja/README.md

 ## 💼 What I Do

 - 🧩 Industrial design with a focus on easy assembly, disassembly & UX
-- 🔩 3D CAD modeling (SolidWorks, Fusion 360, Rhino7,8, )
+- 🔩 3D CAD modeling (SolidWorks, Fusion 360, Rhino7 and 8, Shapr3d)
 - 🧪 Material-savvy product development (Plastics, Polyamide CF, Steel, Aluminium, Wood)
 - 📦 Sustainable packaging and circular design
 - 👷‍♂️ Hands-on experience in construction, security, and sales